tharit-kit/ReservationSystem/README.md

 ## A work in progress
 This application is a work in progress.
 Right now I only implemented a User Management in admin page.
 The other parts of the application will come out later.

+Implemented functions:
+- User Management (Admin) - it can add/delete/update/get users from/to the system.

+Implementing functions:
+- Login and Authorization features.
+- Owner page for adding their accommodations/hotel.
+- Owner page for showing which user reserved a room in their accommodations/hotel.
+- Home page for doing a reservation (Member/Guest).

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)